decaf-dev/obsidian-dataloom/CONTRIBUTING.md

 yarn run dev
 ```

-Open your development vault in Obsidian
+Open your vault in Obsidian

+Enable Dashboards

+Make a code change

 Restart Obsidian to see your code changes